-The Board receives a substantial amount support from federal and state governments to fund its capital project and airport related studies.
-If a significant reduction in this level of support were to occur, it may have a significant effect on the Board's ability to continue its capital project activities at their present level.
-During the fiscal year ended June 30, 2019, the Board received \$6,747,294 in support from federal, state and local governments to fund its capital projects and airport related studies.
+The Board receives a substantial amount of support from federal and state governments to fund its capital program and airport related studies.
+If a significant reduction in this level of support were to occur, it may have a significant effect on the Board's ability to continue its capital program activities at their present level.
+During the fiscal year ended June 30, 2021, the Board received \$3,088,162 in support from federal, state, and local governments to fund its capital projects and airport related studies, and \$11,924,652 from CARES Act to fund its operations to reduce the financial impacts of COVID-19.